 If you really know what your audience wants then you could easily answer this question, especially right now.
 If you’re not sure, why not ask?
 When you know what people want you’ll know how to give it to them.

-Can you think of a way to transfer your skills and services online to benefit people who are struggling this year?
+Can you think of a way to transfer your skills and services online that will benefit people who are struggling this year?

-Why are things like this so powerful?
-Well firstly they help to keep you front of mind with your existing customers and this type of content is a way to show your skills to potential new customers.
+Demonstrating your ability to adapt and cope in this changing world is really powerful.
+It’s also a way to show your skills to potential new customers.
 So while you may not gain an income from it immediately, it will lay the foundations for future success.

 3. Grab attention

 More than ever it’s vital that your message gets through to the right people.

 Digital channels have grown a lot busier this year.
 This means your messages need to pack a punch.